 Health Indicator Report of Unintentional Injury Deaths

 In Utah, unintentional injuries are a leading cause of death and disability.
-They account for approximately 1,125 deaths and 9,715 hospitalizations each year.
-In addition, thousands of less severe injuries are being treated in doctor's offices, clinics, emergency departments, homes, schools, work sites, etc. In 2015, the top five leading causes of unintentional injury death for all ages in Utah were poisoning, motor vehicle traffic crashes, falls, suffocation, and natural/environmental exposure.
+They accounted for 1,284 deaths in 2018.
+In addition, thousands of other injuries are being treated in hospitals, doctor's offices, clinics, emergency departments, homes, schools, and work sites.
+In 2018, the leading causes of unintentional injury death for all ages in Utah were poisoning, falls, motor vehicle traffic crashes, suffocation, and drowning/submersion.
 Most injuries can be prevented by choosing safe behaviors, using safety equipment, and obeying safety laws.
 High-priority prevention areas include: poisoning, fall-related injury, motor vehicle crash injury, pedestrian injury, and bicycle injury.

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2018